Skip to content

 Error 0x8000ffff (Catastrophic Failure) blocks Windows Update, System Restore, and Microsoft Store.
 Fix it by running SFC/DISM scans, resetting Windows Update components, or disabling third-party antivirus.
 Corrupted system files cause 60% of cases.

-Error 0x8000ffff, labeled “Catastrophic Failure,” appears when Windows cannot complete a protected operation.
+Error 0x8000ffff, labeled “Catastrophic Failure,” appears when Windows can’t complete a protected operation.
 Despite the dramatic name, it’s usually caused by corrupted system files, broken Windows Update components, or third-party antivirus interference.
 The error blocks Windows Update, System Restore, and Microsoft Store operations.

 We tested 8 different fixes on Windows 11 (23H2) and Windows 10 (22H2) to find what actually resolves this error in 2026.